Reyshyram/Dotfiles/README.md

 Finally, launch the install script :

     ./install.sh
-You will need to relaunch the install script when a big "Oh My Zosh" text appear in order to complete the installation.
+You will need to relaunch the install script when a big "Oh My Zsh" text appear in order to complete the installation.

 ## Compatibility
 This script is only confirmed to be working under Fedora 39 and Gnome 45, because it uses dnf in order to install the required packages.